TUM-DAML/seml/examples/README.md

 The `seml` block is required for every experiment.
 It has to contain the following values:
    - `executable`: Name of the Python script containing the experiment Optionally, it can contain
-   - `conda_environment`: Name of the Anaconda virtual environment; will be loaded before the experiment is executed.
+   - `conda_environment`: Specifies which Anaconda virtual environment will be activated before the experiment is executed.
+                          Default: The environment used when queuing.
    - `name`: Name of output file and job name used by Slurm.
 Default: Collection name
    - `output_dir`: Directory to store log files in.
 Default: Current directory
    - `project_root_dir`: (Relative or absolute) path to the root of the project. seml will then upload all the source